MichielDerhaeg/fundeps/prototype/notes.md

     abstraction variables and type class constraints with the implicit type variables and type class constraint so we have a valid haskell poly type and the corresponding System Fc type looks like this as well.

+  * overlapping instances checking is omitted from spec?

+  * dictionary desctruction output environments? what do these contain?

 Substitution type class map
 ---------------------------